Mission

 Mandate

-The Society is set up with the objective to help members learn about Vedanta philosophy, apply it in day to life, and undertake charitable work through its programs and activities that include international development and relief work, uplifting the status of the poorest of the poor and women, engaging the public locally and nationally, and carrying out the duties required to maintain the Society.
+The aims and objectives are to help members in their day to day application of Vedanta philosophy and undertaking services through its programs and activities, including international development and relief work, uplifting the status of the poorest of the poor, empowering women, engaging the public locally and nationally, and carrying out the duties required to maintain the Society.

 Kumud N. Acharya